 The Better Seafood Processing School (BSPS) is organized in collaboration with the Oregon State University Seafood Research and Education Center and Seafood Products Association (SPA).
 The first BSPS workshop was hosted May 9-10, 2018 in Astoria, OR.
 Nearly 60 participants from industry, academia, and government attended.
 Attendee feedback following the 2018 program was extremely positive and annual offerings of the BSPS was overwhelmingly suggested.
-The planning committee has begun organizing the 2019 BSPS that will be hosted in Astoria, OR on May 13-14, 2019.
+The planning committee has confirmed the program schedule and presenters for the 2019 BSPS that will be hosted in Astoria, OR on May 13-14, 2019.

 The target audience includes those who are new to the seafood industry, particularly QA/QC, processor/operators, technical staff, compliance and sanitation.
 As seafood processing involves a variety of departments and staff to work together as a team to successfully process quality seafood, those in Supervisor/Manager positions would benefit from attending as well.

 The expectation is that attendees who participate in the BSPS will bring value to their companies through increased awareness of seafood quality issues cause/effect, as well as understanding the impact of conducting proper quality testing and maintaining compliance.
 Attendees could also apply Certified Food Scientist credits.